 Purpose of Program:

-The DOLS Mentoring Program, organized by the DOLS Mentoring and Networking Committee, matches new librarians or librarians less experienced with serving distance students to appropriate mentors in the field in order to learn from experienced DOLS librarians, develop skills, network, and pursue professional goals.
-In addition to these benefits, participating in the mentorship program as either a mentor or mentee helps to facilitate communication between DOLS members, foster a sense of community within DOLS, and increase knowledge on both sides through the exchange of ideas and sharing of experiences.
+The DOLS Mentoring Program, organized by the DOLS Mentoring and Networking Committee, matches new librarians or librarians less experienced with serving online and distance students with a mentor to learn, develop skills, network, and pursue professional goals.
+In addition to these opportunities, participating in the mentorship program as either a mentor or mentee helps to facilitate communication between DOLS members, foster a sense of community within DOLS, and increase knowledge on both sides through the exchange of ideas and sharing of experiences.

-The DOLS Mentoring Program runs September 1 through June 30 each year with both mentor and mentee applications accepted July 1 to July 31st.
-A formal mentorship is expected to last approximately 10 months.
+The DOLS Mentoring Program runs September 1 through June 30 each year, with both mentor and mentee applications accepted July 1 to August 15.
+Mentor pairs will work together for approximately 10 months.

 Requirements for Participation:

 All participants in the DOLS Mentoring Program must be current members of ACRL.
 If you would like to participate, please add the DOLS membership to your ACRL profile at no additional charge.
 Participants should have either current or future responsibilities in serving distance students.
 Mentors should also have experience serving distance students in academic libraries; they may also contribute their research and professional service experiences.

 To apply to be a mentee or mentor, fill out one of the forms below (Open from July 1st to August 15th):

 For questions, assistance with activities, requests for mentorship changes and more, please contact the DOLS Mentoring and Networking Committee Co-Chairs.